Ferrari GTC4Lusso: One-offs

-Ferrari BR20
+BR20

 The Ferrari BR20 is a one-off model created by Ferrari's Special Projects Programme and based on the V12-engined GTC4Lusso.
 It features redesigned bodywork that Ferrari says takes inspiration from past V12 Ferrari models such as the 410 Superamerica and 500 Superfast, with the biggest change being a new rear roofline that turns the car from a shooting brake into a fastback coupé.
-The new bodywork also features changes to the front bumper, rear bumper, exhaust tips, rear diffuser, and headlights, as well as new carbon fiber and chrome trim on the front and sides respectively.
+The new bodywork also features changes to the front bumper, rear bumper, exhaust tips, rear diffuser, and headlights, as well as new carbon fibre and chrome trim on the front and sides respectively.
 The new bodywork increases the overall length by three inches over the standard GTC4Lusso, and the rear seats were removed to accommodate the new sloping roofline.
-The interior features upholstery in two shades of brown leather, with carbon fiber and oak trim.
+The interior features upholstery in two shades of brown leather, with carbon fibre and oak trim.
 Mechanically the car reportedly remains unchanged from the standard V12 GTC4Lusso.
 The price of this car has been not revealed and was developed for a long-standing customer.
 It currently resides in Saudi Arabia.